 7. You can stop policing and start collaborating

 By empowering your business partners with accountability, you create a culture of collaboration instead of policing.
 Automated corrective and preventive actions (CAPA) drive improvements with each production run, fixing problems at the source and saving resources.

 8. Production continues even through major disruptions

 Resilience is everything in today’s world, where substantial disruptions are likely to occur at least every 3.7 years.
 When you reduce dependence on third-party inspectors, you reduce your supply chain’s vulnerability to such disruptions.

-With new technologies like Inspectorio Sight, it is easier than ever to build resilience in your supply chain with self-inspections.
+With digital solutions like Inspectorio, it is easier than ever to build resilience in your supply chain with self-inspections.
 Gain complete visibility over all remote audits and take advantage of the ability to scale upwards without limit.

 How Inspectorio can help you